kryst4line/dragon.gal/src/content/posts/picross-was-the-unexpected-mvp-this-year.md

 ---
-title: Picross was the unexpected MVP this year — 2025 Rewind
+title: '2025 Gaming Rewind: Picross was the unexpected MVP this year'
+description: 2025 will not be remembered as the year I finished many new (unplayed) games.
 pubDate: 2025-12-26T21:48:01.650Z
 tags:
   - gaming